paulWatt526/wattageTileEngineDocs/quickstart.markdown

 lineOfSightModel.update(8, 3, 1)
 ``````

-In the onFrame() function, in the section run every frame afte the first,
+In the onFrame() function, in the section run every frame after the first,
 update the line of sight model for the current player position (which
 is the same as the camera).
 The tile coordinates must be integers, so
 Math.floor() is used to round to nearest integer.